SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

 `script: AzureSignTool sign -du "$(SigningURL)" -kvu "$(SigningVaultURL)" -kvi "$(SigningClientId)" -kvs "$(SigningClientSecret)" -kvc "$(SigningCertName)" -v $(Build.ArtifactStagingDirectory)\\setup.exe"`

 Thaaaat's more like it.
-Now Azure DevOps will utilize the variables but also not output them in logs, which is nice.
+Now Azure DevOps will utilize the variables and also not output them in logs, which is nice.

 At this point, the build should be able to run your build and sign the files you have listed.

-Happy Signing!
+Happy signing!
 Let me know if you've got any questions in the comments.